 “Andrew, you live life too seriously,” he said, laughing.
 “I was only trying to make sure that you get to your own ceremony on time.”

 “Yes, I will arrive a sweaty mess, eliciting pity and scorn from the congregation.
-Meanwhile, you, my brother who runs miles every day, will look as good as the morning sun.
+Meanwhile, you, my brother who runs miles every day, will shine as brightly as the morning sun.
 All the women there will want to fuck you as you stride up to the pews reserved for members of the Order.
-What few women will be in attendance for my consecration, anyway.”
+What few dutiful ladies will be in attendance for my consecration, anyway.”
 My words grew vicious again.
 “Too bad for them that you will cast them aside for buggery at the barracks with your brothers-in-arms.”

 Gerard began to laugh again.

-We walked the rest of the way in silence.
-I gratefully noticed that, in spite of the hangover haze, as I had remembered to give my arse a proper wiping while I was at the barracks, no stink wafted up as I felt the sweat slide down my legs.
+We walked the rest of the way in silence to the Cathedral.
+Mercifully, I had remembered despite the hangover haze to give my arse a proper wiping while I was at the barracks and no stink wafted up as I felt the sweat slide down my legs.

 Why did a place holding itself out as a house of peace project such vicious images onto the city?
-Christianity, my parents’ faith, seemed horrible, especially compared to what little I knew of the other holy traditions in the city.
+The Church of the Christ-man, my parents’ faith, seemed horrible, especially compared to what little I knew of the other holy traditions with adherents in Isha.
 But I had passed through their places of worship from time to time and had sometimes listened to them speak or watched them in prayer.
-Some men from the east, who followed a fat jolly god, seemed content to just burn incense and sit down with eyes closed.
+Some men from the east, who paid homage to a fat and jolly god, seemed content to just burn incense and sit down with eyes closed.
 Others imbibed potions to give them visions of demons, a practice that sounded completely horrific and without any merit at all.
 Still others simply sat in huts with crackling fires until they reached the point of passing out.
-And they all proclaimed to know the truth of existence, one god or another with salvation up its sleeve.
-It was all shit, of that I was certain.
+And they all proclaimed to know the truth of existence, claiming the superiority of one god or another, some idol with salvation up its sleeve.
+It was all shite, of that I was certain.
 The only world that was real was right in front of me, even if that world heaped insult after insult upon me.